 Option 2: High Performance Path

 Under this approach, integrated design allows the builder the flexibility to choose the strategy best suited to building a high performance home.
 The Performance Path provides a scaled, progressive incentive for increasing levels of performance, as well as a rebate for the costs of energy modelling.
 The builder is free to innovate by incorporating any technology, building design, or upgrades in the home.
 Once the home is complete, a Power Smart evaluator will determine the final energy performance of the home and the associated rebate will be awarded.
 Performance homes often include innovative designs and technologies such as solar panels, air source heat pumps, and super-insulated walls, for example.

 How to apply

 Commercial builders and customers building their own homes can download, complete, and submit an application (PDF, 274 KB).

 Once the home is complete, fill out our completion form (PDF, 117 KB) and we will schedule an evaluation to certify the home.

 You can apply for a single home, or many homes.
 If every home you build meets Power Smart standards, you can also apply to become a Power Smart Preferred Builder.

 Tell your builder you want to build Power Smart.

 Power Smart Preferred Builders

-The following builders have agreed to build 100% of their eligible homes to minimum Power Smart standards (under the Prescriptive Path, the Performance Path, or a combination of both).
+The following builders have made a commitment to meet Power Smart standards on all of their new homes (under the Prescriptive Path, the Performance Path, or a combination of both):